Hjh233/starter-hugo-research-group/content/authors/haocheng-zhang/_index.md

 education:
   courses:
     - course: MSc in Organic Chemistry
-      institution: University of Science of Technology if China
+      institution: University of Science and Technology of China
       year: 2021.09-
     - course: BSc in Chemistry
-      institution: University of Science of Technology if China
+      institution: University of Science and Technology of China
       year: 2017.09-2021.06

 email: haocheng.z@mail.ustc.edu.cn